chjj/blessed/README.md

 - inherits all from List.
 - __rows/data__ - array of array of strings representing rows.
-- __pad__ - spaces to attempt to pad on the sides of each cell. `2` by default: one space on each side.
+- __pad__ - spaces to attempt to pad on the sides of each cell. `2` by default: one space on each side (only useful if the width is shrunken).
+- __noCellBorders__ - do not draw inner cells.
 - __style.header__ - header style.
 - __style.cell__ - cell style.